ivmai/bdwgc/docs/finalization.md

 notice the difference.
 Nonetheless, we believe that topologically ordered finalization is the right choice.

-To understand the justification, observe that if _A_'s finalization procedure does not refer to _B_, we could fairly easily have avoided the dependency.
+To understand the justification, observe that if `A`'s finalization procedure does not refer to `B`, we could fairly easily have avoided the dependency.
-We could have split _A_ into _A'_ and _A''_ such that any references to _A_ become references to _A'_, _A'_ points to _A''_ but not vice-versa, only fields needed for finalization are stored in _A''_, and _A''_ is enabled for finalization. (`GC_register_disappearing_link` provides an alternative mechanism that does not require breaking up objects.)
+We could have split `A` into `A1` and `A2` such that any references to `A` become references to `A1`, the later points to `A2` but not vice-versa, only fields needed for finalization are stored in `A2`, and the later is enabled for finalization. (`GC_register_disappearing_link` provides an alternative mechanism that does not require breaking up objects.)

-Thus assume that _A_ actually does need access to _B_ during finalization.
+Thus assume that `A` actually does need access to `B` during finalization.
-To make things concrete, assume that _B_ is finalizable because it holds a pointer to a C object, which must be explicitly deallocated.
+To make things concrete, assume that `B` is finalizable because it holds a pointer to a `C` object, which must be explicitly deallocated.
 (This is likely to be one of the most common uses of finalization.)
-If _B_ happens to be finalized first, _A_ will see a dangling pointer during its finalization.
+If `B` happens to be finalized first, `A` will see a dangling pointer during its finalization.
 But a principal goal of garbage collection was to avoid dangling pointers.

 Note that the client program could enforce topological ordering even if the system did not.
-A pointer to _B_ could be stored in some globally visible place, where it is cleared only by _A_'s finalizer.
+Some pointer to `B` could be stored in some globally visible place, where it is cleared only by `A`'s finalizer.
 But this puts the burden to ensure safety back on the programmer.

 With topologically ordered finalization, the programmer can fail to split